-Feel like you’re running ever faster, just to stand still?
-Feeling like your time and energy are being eroded (and you’re not even sure where the time and energy went to)?
+Are you just exhausted?
+Feeling like your time and energy are being eroded (and you’re not even sure where the time and energy went to).
 Then you’re not alone.

 We’re bombarded and overloaded with information (much of it not actually genuinely useful, productive or nurturing).
 More and more of our valuable time is offered up to a digital lifestyle (and, for some, a digital addiction).
 This is a combination of conscious choice (welded to our mobiles; playing video games, web surfing, texting and messaging, uploading photos of an experience rather than actually experiencing it); perceived necessity (checking work emails at all hours) and the unconscious and constant soaking up of the information overload that permeates our day.

 In this increasingly “connected world’, many are more disconnected than they have ever been – disconnected, to varying degrees, from partners and family, their environment, their work, themselves and the moment to moment experience that carries the richness and learning of life.
 We are often choosing to use digital tools and media as a conscious choice to distract ourselves from ‘real life’.
 In this respect, we are losing the opportunities to fully engage with the moments of real life (including the challenging ones) that are so essential for our growth - and the enhancement of our skills to more skillfully navigate through life, with ever-greater ease, balance, fulfillment and happiness.

 Every bit of information, no matter how trivial, has to be processed by our brains and that processing competes for limited resources and energy.
 We have limits on what we can pay conscious attention to at any moment - and attention, and how we apply it, is our most essential resource.
 Our attentional ability is weakening (not surprising when the average employee checks 40 websites daily, switches activities 37 times an hour and changes focus every two minutes).

 The present moment is the only moment we have